Responsible Investment

 Claire Organick

-Ms. Organick is a Senior Associate at 57 Stars focusing on ESG integration and impact strategy.
+Ms. Organick is an Assistant VP, ESG & Impact at 57 Stars focusing on ESG integration and impact strategy.

 Prior to joining 57 Stars, Ms. Organick worked at Cambridge Associates, where she served as an investment analyst with the Sustainable and Impact Investing team.
 She also assisted in management of the endowment and foundation investment portfolios, allocating assets across private and public markets and focusing on impact criteria such as sustainability and diversity.